GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 == Installation ==

 UPGRADING?
-If you are using an older version of this plugin, you need to follow these installation instructions because the template functions are incompatible with older versions.
+If you are using a version older than 0.3 of this plugin you NEED to follow these instructions fully because the template functions are incompatible with older versions.
+If you are upgrading from version 0.3 or later then of this plugin you can ignore the template instructions (steps 2 to 4), but do check the rest.

-1. Open up the `my-plugins/bb-avatar-upload.php` file and configure the "Configuration Settings".
-At least make sure the `$avatar_dir` variable is correct.
+1. After activating the plugin go to the "Avatar upload" admin page and configure the options displayed there.
+At least make sure you have set the avatar upload directory to the location of your choice.

-    IMPORTANT: to use Identicons, you must set the 'use_default' (avatar) option to '0' so that the user's automatically created identicon is displayed and not the generic default image.
-    Obviously, to go back to using a generic default set the option to '1' again.

 2. The avatar upload page should appear as a tab ("Avatar") on the user's Profile menu.
 If you'd prefer the link to be elsewhere, insert the following "Upload Avatar" link wherever you wish: